paulchrisluke/pcl-labs/content/portfolio/phuntoken.md

 image: "https://res.cloudinary.com/image-gallery-pcl/image/upload/v1714789946/Blawby/PhunToken_Featured_xnrc2t.webp"
 imageThumbnail: "https://res.cloudinary.com/image-gallery-pcl/image/upload/v1714791180/Blawby/Phuntoken_ut3wry.webp"
 imageAlt: "Phuntoken Web and Marketing by PCL Labs"
+description: "Phunware, a publicly traded software company on NASDAQ for over 20 years, embarked on a groundbreaking initiative: PhunToken.
+This Ethereum-based project aims to revolutionize the mobile experience by creating a secure and versatile ecosystem.
+Our agency was entrusted with the development and launch of PhunToken, encompassing various facets of the project."
 ---

 ## Project Overview

-### PhunToken: Empowering the Future with a Secure Ethereum-Based Ecosystem

-Phunware, a publicly traded software company on NASDAQ for over 20 years, embarked on a groundbreaking initiative: PhunToken.
-This Ethereum-based project aims to revolutionize the mobile experience by creating a secure and versatile ecosystem.
-Our agency was entrusted with the development and launch of PhunToken, encompassing various facets of the project.

 ## Technological Expertise